-In other words, if your next interview is lined up with company X, make sure you read the employee reviews before sending the suit to the dry cleaners.
-If you are on a Panel that is thinking of nominating company Y as an Outstanding Workplace of the Year, hold the thought until you have had a conversation with their support staff – security guards, drivers, blue collars out how sensitive and inclusive their HR policies are.
+In other words, if your following interview is lined up with company X, make sure you read the employee reviews before sending the suit to the dry cleaners.
+If you are on a panel thinking of nominating company Y as an 'Outstanding Workplace of the Year', hold the thought until you have had a conversation with their support staff – security guards, drivers, blue collars out how sensitive and inclusive their HR policies are.

-Data makes a strong case
+Data makes a strong case.

-- A Cisco study noted that social content posted by employees rake in 8X more engagement than content shared by their bosses and employers.
+- A Cisco study noted that social content posted by employees rakes in 8X more engagement than content shared by their bosses and employers.

 - According to a Linkedin executive who had scanned over 50,000 posts on the site, employees tend to have 10X more followers than the company itself.

 - In a not dissimilar vein, SproutSocial finds in their studies that people are 16X more likely to check out a social post that has been shared by a friend (who works for brand A) than social content from brand A itself.

 - LinkedIn also found that even though only about 2% of employees re-share their organization's social content, they garner as much as 20% of the company's total engagement.